Dallas/Fort Worth BLUES ARTISTS

 photo photo

 Ernie Johnson is double dangerous.
 He has a great blues voice and writes excellent original material.
 He's kept busy with nearly constant national and international touring, often opening for folks like Bobby Bland.
 He has recorded several albums for Paula and Malaco associated Waldoxy Records.
-Ernie's newest CD is a self released Best Of compilation.
-Ernie is also holds down a DJ spot on KKDA 730 AM from 10pm to midnight Monday through Friday.
-He was recently featured in an interview in Living Blues Magazine in February 2009.
+Ernie's newest CD is a self released compilation titled EJ Sings the Blues.
+He was featured in an interview in Living Blues Magazine in February 2009.

 Ernie Johnson photo with Al "TNT" Braggs (right)

-Bob Kirkpatrick has been playing the blues since the 50's but has just recently moved to the forefront of the Dallas scene.
+Bob Kirkpatrick has been playing the blues since the 50's.
+His first recording was for Folkways Records in 1973.
+After a long period of work for the Federal gpovernment, he re-emerged on the Dallas blues scene in the 90's.
 He has one CD on JSP and several self released CDs of live performances recorded in Europe.
 He is popular overseas and has toured Europe several times.
 However he does not tour in the U.S. because the money is so poor.
 Bob is a great talent with a wonderful deep voice and strong B.B.
 King influenced guitar licks.
 Bob latest CD on Topcat/Red Lightin Records is called Drive Across Texas.
 Bob had some health problems the last few years but began performing again late in 2008.

 interview